 Inter vivos and will trusts are the most popular family-succession planning vehicles used in New Zealand.

 New Zealand does not have a legal regulatory framework for succession of digital assets such as email accounts, cryptocurrency and blockchain.
-They are not recognised as currency or property by the Financial Markets Authority, Reserve Bank or the IRD.
+They are not recognised as currency or property by the Financial Markets Authority and Reserve Bank; however, they are treated as a form of personal property for tax purposes by the IRD.

 There are, however, no legal barriers to transferring digital assets to the trustee of a New Zealand trust.
 Recent case law has confirmed that digital assets are capable of being added to the trust fund of a trust.
 Transferring digital assets to a New Zealand trust would entail transferring possession and legal title – ie, by providing the trustee with the means to obtain possession and legal title (such as usernames and passwords, etc).

 Families who intend to come to New Zealand as permanent residents should take planning advice in advance of their coming to New Zealand.
 That way, they can establish pre-migration structures outside New Zealand which can be used to hold families’ overseas investments and property, and which need to be properly managed from a tax and accounting perspective once the beneficial owners become resident.

 Both on and offshore trusts have been traditionally used as estate planning vehicles in New Zealand since the early 19th century.
 It is quite common for New Zealand families to hold their assets in trusts.
 In addition, a large number of New Zealand businesses and significant asset-holding enterprises are held or managed by trusts.

 New Zealand permits the use of private trust companies which have no special regulatory requirements, as there is no request for licensing or registration.
 Trusts are private documents and are not registered on a public register.